khambley/my-blank-theme/README.md

-## I'm following along with WordPress Theme Development on teamtreehouse.com, learning how to create my own WP theme and extend it with WooCommerce completely from scratch.
+## I'm following along with WordPress Theme Development on teamtreehouse.com.

+## I'm learning how to create my own WP theme and extend it with WooCommerce completely from scratch.

 Here is the link to my profile [Treehouse](https://teamtreehouse.com/khambley).